 Treating Specially Challenged Children

-Crowns are coverings placed over damaged teeth to strengthen them, and allow them to look and function normally again.
-Metal crowns are sometimes recommended as a temporary solution for damaged baby teeth, until the permanent teeth come in.
+Crowns are coverings placed over damaged teeth to strengthen them and allow them to function normally again.
+Stainless Steel crowns are sometimes recommended as treatment significantly damaged teeth.

 Emergency Dental Treatment